 Anchorage School District is seeking qualified applicants for the following position(s):

 Job Summary: This position requires a valid Alaska certificate and is represented by the Anchorage Education Association (AEA) union.
-The number of workdays is established and salary is based upon the AEA negotiated pay scale.
+The number of work days is established and salary is based upon the AEA negotiated pay scale.
 Information on both can be found online.
-This position may have a flexible work calendar which may include duty days during summer, winter or spring breaks, with equivalent time off during the regular school year as mutually agreed upon by the employee and supervisor.
-Positions which are .50 to 1.0 FTE are in the Alaska Teachers’ Retirement System (TRS), positions which are .40 to .49 FTE are in the Alaska Public Employee Retirement System (PERS).
+Positions which are .50 to 1.0 FTE are in the Alaska Teachers' Retirement System (TRS), positions which are .40 to .49 FTE are in the Alaska Public Employees' Retirement System (PERS).
 Positions which are .39 FTE or less are not eligible for participation in either Alaska retirement system.

 Job Requirements: The following are required: